Arry-Minati/Obstacle-Dodge/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, please contact [your email address].
+For any inquiries, please contact me.